AkzhanBerdi/bad_dog/content/posts/how-to-learn-coding.md

 ### Should I Read Programming Books?

 This is another good resource for a contextual learning.
 However there is just so much to cover as a beginner.
-I'd rather focus on IT basics like HTTP, Network Protocols, Binary Code Processing, Data Types and Data Structures, Databases Git and so much more, so Google Search is better at this point.
+I'd rather focus on IT basics like HTTP, Network Protocols, Binary Code Processing, Data Types and Data Structures, Databases, Git and so much more, so Google Search is better at this point.

 ### Should I use LLM like GPT and Gemini?